Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Introduction

-We observe that jointly optimizing a single CLP for all CNN layers leads to dynamic underutilization of FPGA resources.
-Although the CLP is optimized for maximum throughput, the fixed dimensions of the CLP computational grid are sub-optimal for some, or even all, of the individual layers.
+We observe that jointly optimizing one CLP for all CNN layers leads to a dynamic underutilization of FPGA resources, giving up performance that could be achieved on the FPGA platform.
+Although the CLP is optimized for maximum throughput, the fixed dimensions of the computational grid are sub-optimal for some, or even all, of the individual layers.
 Figure~\ref{fig:overview} (top) illustrates this problem.
 The Single-CLP hardware (white box) iteratively processes the three layers (blue boxes).
 The dimensions of the hardware and the layers are represented by the size and shape of the boxes.
 L1 is smaller than the CLP dimensions, leaving some hardware unused when computing this layer~(Figure~\ref{fig:overview}(a)).
-L2 size exactly matches the CLP, but L3 dimensions exceed the CLP size.
+L2's size exactly matches the CLP, but L3's dimensions exceed the CLP size.
 Therefore, the CLP computational grid must be used iteratively to compute different parts of L3 (first, its top portion, then, its bottom portion), again underutilizing the available hardware (Figure~\ref{fig:overview}(b)).
-On the popular AlexNet CNN~\cite{krizhevsky2012imagenet}, an ``optimal'' Single-CLP derived from the state-of-the-art methodology~\cite{zhang2015optimizing} has dynamic utilization of less than 66\%.
-This means that, on average, more than one third of the computational resources dedicated to the CLP are unused.
+On the popular AlexNet CNN~\cite{krizhevsky2012imagenet}, an ``optimal'' Single-CLP derived from the state-of-the-art methodology~\cite{zhang2015optimizing} has dynamic utilization of less than 24\%.
+This means that, on average, more than three quarters of the CLP's arithmetic units (multipliers and adders built from the FPGA's DSP slices) remain unused.

-To overcome this problem, we propose a new CNN accelerator design that partitions the available hardware resources among multiple CLPs, which operate on multiple images concurrently.
-We illustrate such a Multi-CLP system in Figure~\ref{fig:overview} (bottom), where the hardware resources are now partitioned into two smaller CLPs that operate in parallel on different images.
-Note that the two CLPs are specialized and have different dimensions; this allows CLP1 to fit well with L1 and L3, while CLP2 dimensions are compatible with L2.
-The key is to note that these sizes allow the layers to be processed with very little idle hardware, allowing the Multi-CLP to do the same amount of work in less time (Figure~\ref{fig:overview}(c)).
+To overcome this problem, we propose a new CNN accelerator design that partitions FPGA resources among multiple CLPs, which operate on multiple images concurrently.
+We illustrate the operation of Multi-CLP in Figure~\ref{fig:overview} (bottom), where the hardware resources are partitioned among two smaller CLPs that operate in parallel on different images.
+Note that the two CLPs are specialized and have different dimensions; this allows CLP1 to work well for L1 and L3, while CLP2's dimensions are compatible with L2.
+The key is that these sizes allow the layers to be processed with very little idle hardware, enabling the Multi-CLP to do the same amount of work in less time (Figure~\ref{fig:overview}(c)).